Darksearcher/FIEAChapter1/README.md

+THE FOLLOWING STEPS ASSUME YOU HAVE VISUAL STUDIO SETUP

 Steps to getting this project setup locally:
 * Click the code drop down at the top right
 * Download Zip